-“First, with international trade, you have to look at companies by size and where they are doing cross-border trade,” said Anthony Hardenburgh, Vice President, Global Trade Content, Amber Road.
-“Cross-border trade is much more complex than domestic—more parties are involved.
+“First, with international trade, you have to look at companies by size and where they are doing cross-border trade,” said Anthony Hardenburgh, Vice President of Global Trade Content at Amber Road.
+“Cross-border trade is much more complex than domestic, more parties are involved.
 International logistics components include ports, authorities and regulatory agencies.
-If I make a blanket statement on impacts to all companies, it’s just the complexity of all the parties you need to deal with.”
+If I make a blanket statement on impacts to all companies, it’s just the complexity of all the parties you need to deal with."

 “When you get specific, when you look at security—if you are coming out of the U.S., you have multiple agencies you need to deal with depending on the goods shipped, determining if they even can be shipped,” he added.
 “There are constant regulatory changes.
 It’s always a challenge.
 A lot has to do with national security.
 And what may be a U.S. concern is not necessarily a concern of other countries, of those in the Middle East or Africa.
 You’ve got to adhere to those regulations as well.”

 Eric Souza, Director of Ocean Freight Products for UPS, said one of the great challenges for companies shipping from international ports is the complexity of entering and managing new markets.

 “In a slow or no-growth economy, executives are challenged to continue to drive revenue and profit growth,” he said.
 “Many companies target emerging markets as growth opportunities and ways to lower sourcing costs, pointing to rapid growth in Vietnam, for example, as a lower cost alternative to China.